Brutal… In a Good Way

 When the building first opened, it was praised widely by critics and academics, and received several prestigious awards, including the Award of Honor by the American Institute of Architects.
 New York Times architecture critic, Ada Louise Huxtable, called it “a spectacular tour de force.”
 As time went by, however, the critical reaction to the building became more negative.
 This feeling seems to have plagued much of Rudolph’s work.
 It has suffered a disastrous fire and a series of renovations that have made it nearly unrecognizable (at least on the interior).
 The Art department moved out a while ago (having always felt the building was horrible for such endeavors – the painters occupied small studios on the south side of the seventh floor, and the sculpture studio was in a low-ceilinged sub-basement).

 Out of the (literal) ashes, the A&A has risen again.
-The most recent renovation – just about completed as I write this – has been enthusiastically embraced and those who care about such things love the building again.
+The most recent renovation – just about completed as I write this in 2009 – has been enthusiastically embraced and those who care about such things love the building again.
 Too bad Rudolph didn’t live to see it’s rebirth… Than again, maybe he’d have hated the internal changes.

 But maybe not.
 The negative press about the building towards the end of Rudolph’s life plagued him.
 “I almost never talk about it,” Rudolph said about the building in a 1988 interview.
 “It’s a very painful subject for me.
 I talk quite freely about many of my buildings when asked, but I never talk about this building.”

 Sort of like Dick Cheney selecting himself as Vice President in 2000, Rudolph selected himself to design the new building for the department he headed since the late 50’s.
 After mulling over several of his own designs, he went with the most dramatic – a heavy concrete building with elements of many architects.
-After the opening reception, the architecture world loved it.

 Pevsner was an advocate of functionalism.
 “Much to everyone’s surprise, Pevsner turned out to be a wet blanket,” says John Morris Dixon, the former editor of Progressive Architecture magazine, who attended the opening.
 “His speech warned against the threat of form for its own sake, and reminded everyone that the purpose of a building was to function,” remarks that were interpreted as criticism of Rudolph’s extravagant essay in form.